Push Notifications: Frequently Asked Questions

 I’ve set up push for iOS, but am getting an invalid token error!

-This means that Apple doesn't recognize the token you added via our
+If you receive an Invalid device token (APNs BadDeviceToken) error, Apple doesn’t recognize the token you added via our

 updateDevice API call as valid for that app or environment.
 There are a few reasons why that might occur: